andrewbridge/Musical-Review/reviews/Week 5 - Pink Floyd - The Dark Side of the Moon.md

 ## Andre said:

-"It's a special album in a lot of ways.
-But, I do still say the second half is considerably stronger.
-The first side is good, and the second side is brilliant.
-So if I'm gonna be brutal in conclusion, I would say that, in that sense, it perhaps falls a tad short of the greatness than it so often gets accoladed with."
+"Undeniably special, The Dark Side of the Moon is an iconic record that will stand the test of time.
+I do feel, however, that one side is considerably stronger than the other - the first half is a good album, and the second half is a brilliant one.
+In that sense I'd suggest that it perhaps falls a tad short of the greatness that it so often gets accoladed with."

 8/10